Skip to content

 \SMatch non-whitespace\S+ matches hello

-[abc]Match a or b or c[0-9] matches any digit
+[abc]Match a, b, or c[0-9] matches any digit

-[^abc]Not match a, b, c[^0-9] matches non-digit
+[^abc]Match anything except a, b, or c[^0-9] matches non-digit

 Quantifiers